inkstitch/inkstitch/collections/_tutorial/en/meandering-writing.md

 This tutorial is **not** about using Ink/Stitch Lettering, but using a font (.ttf or .otf)  installed on your computer **before opening inkscape**.
 {: .notice--info }

-This method should not be used for creating small letters (aiming to at least 4 or 5 cm high letters).
+This method should not be used for creating small letters (aiming to at least 4 or 5 cm high letters is good).
 On the other hand you can create very large letters that will embroider quickly.
 {: .notice--warning }